alkhimey/nihamkin.com/content/pages/projects.rst

 :url: projects
 :save_as: projects/index.html

-This page is dedicated to several of my hobbyist projects.
+This page is dedicated to a selection of my hobbyist projects.

 Since I am a software engineer, most of these projects are software related.

-Additional projects not mentioned here can be found on my `Github page`_.
+Some projects that are not mentioned here can be found on my `Github page`_.

 .. _Github page: https://github.com/alkhimey/